guerillaxgardener/reading-notes/README.md

-# This is my heading for my reading notes page.
-This is an h1 in HTML
+# BIG ol' H1 sized HTML header!!

 ## What is Growth Mindset to me?